The City of Ember: Plot summary

-Lina's grandmother dies shortly after their discovery, and Lina and Poppy move in with a neighbor, Mrs. Murdo.
-At work, Doon discovers that the mayor of Ember and a storeroom worker named Looper have been stealing supplies, and he and Lina report the crime to the guards, who unknown to them are also corrupt.
-Upon following the instructions given in the note, they find the room with boats and candles meant for use in the exodus.
-On their return to Ember, they learn that the mayor has declared them criminals and there are notices everywhere with their names.
-Doon and Lina plan to escape Ember in the boats and agree to meet at the Pipeworks at a certain time, but just before, Lina is arrested and taken to the mayor, who plans to throw her in jail.
-Suddenly, a blackout occurs and allows her to escape without being seen; she meets Doon at the Pipeworks with her sister Poppy in tow.
-Lina, Doon, and Poppy escape in a boat through the river, its current carrying them forward.
+Lina's grandmother dies shortly after the discovery of the document, and Lina and Poppy move in with a neighbor, Mrs. Murdo.
+At work, Doon discovers that the mayor of Ember and a storeroom worker named Looper have been stealing supplies.
+Doon and Lina report the crime to the guards, who, unknown to them, are also corrupt.
+Instead of arresting the mayor, the guards declare them criminals and post notices for their arrest.
+Doon and Lina agree to meet in the Pipeworks and escape Ember in the boats, but Lina is arrested and taken to the mayor, who plans to throw her in jail.
+Suddenly, a blackout occurs, allowing her to escape without being seen; she meets Doon in the Pipeworks with Poppy.
+Lina, Doon, and Poppy escape in a boat via the river.
 When the boat stops, they learn the origin of Ember from a diary left by one of its original colonists.

-Shortly after they are faced with a very steep climb and emerge onto the surface where they see their city from above and realize for the first time that Ember is underground.
-They throw a rock with instructions tied to it down to the city in hope that the people of Ember will escape.
-Ultimately, Mrs. Murdo finds the message on the street next to Harken Square barely missing her.
+The trio climb out of the city and emerge onto the surface.
+After exploring the above world, they find a tunnel with a steep drop into a cave.
+Below, they see Ember's lights and realize they had lived underground for years.
+To alert the rest of the city about how to leave Ember, they throw a packet with a letter detailing the path to exit down to the center of Ember.
+The packet is found by Mrs. Murdo.

 Critical reception

-The City of Ember was praised for its setting and main characters, Lina Mayfleet and Doon Harrow.
+The City of Ember received positive reviews, with praise for its setting and its main characters, Lina Mayfleet and Doon Harrow.
 Kirkus Reviews praised the characters, stating: "The likable protagonists are not only courageous but also believably flawed by human pride, their weaknesses often complementing each other in interesting ways."
 Sally Estes from Booklist commented how readers would be able to connect to Lina and Doon's courage amidst the conflicts.
 Robert Sutton from Horn Book Magazine compared the novel to Gathering Blue by Lois Lowry, noting how "the darkness of Ember is essentially literal" with the generator (the mechanical light operator) failing and running out of power, leading to frequent blackouts.
 Sutton noted how DuPrau does not explain the history of Ember all at once, which would confuse and overwhelm the reader and instead, "allows the events of the story to convey the necessary information".
 Lina and Doon were described as "good sorts" that are "deeply etched".
 Dian Roback from Publishers Weekly also praised the "full blooded characters" as every bit as good as the plot which would hook readers until the end.
 Although Jones Johns from School Library Journal wrote that the setting was not as ingenious as the ones in Joan Aiken's Is and Lois Lowry's The Giver, he said that the characters and pace of the plot would keep readers hooked.